simon-verbois/microk8s-config-traefik/README.md

   * **Coraza WAF:** A powerful Web Application Firewall (WAF) integrated via the official Traefik WASM plugin, complete with a custom ruleset.
   * **Security Headers:** A hardened middleware to apply OWASP-recommended security headers.
   * **Geo Blocking:** A geoblock plugin to whitelist/blacklist countries.
+  * **Whitelisting:** A middleware to only allow specific IPs from specific IngressRoute routes.
   * **Rate Limiting:** A middleware to protect services from simple brute-force attacks.
   * **ACME DNS-01 Challenge:** Automatic SSL/TLS certificate generation and renewal from Let's Encrypt using the OVH DNS-01 challenge.
   * **HTTP to HTTPS:** Global redirection for all traffic.